normanmaurer/blog.normanmaurer.me/blog/2013-10-28-Less-known-concurrent-classes-Part-1.md

     ...

 So what is the big deal with them?
 It's about memory usage ...
-Wouldn't it be nice to be able to just use a `volatile long` and so use less heap space?
+Wouldn't it be nice to be able to just use a `volatile long`, save a object allocation and as a result use less memory?

 > HELL YEAH!